Primitive algebraic points on curves: Introduction

 The above theorems are concerned with finiteness criteria for low degree primitive points.
 In the opposite direction, we show that if the degree $d$ is sufficiently large compared to the genus, then there are infinitely many primitive degree $d$ points, provided there is at least one such point. \begin{thm} Let $C/\Q$ be a curve.
 Let $d \ge g+1$ where $g$ is the genus of $C$.
 Suppose there exists a primitive degree $d$ point on $C$.
 Then there are infinitely many primitive degree $d$ points on $C$. \end{thm}

 The paper is organized as follows.
 In Section~\ref{sec:prooftrivjac} we review some standard results regarding Riemann--Roch spaces and we use these to prove Theorem~\ref{thm:trivialjac}.
+In Section~\ref{sec:CS} we recall the Castelnuovo--Severi theorem and use it to give proofs of Theorems~\ref{thm:isolated} and~\ref{thm:relativeisolated}.
+In Section~\ref{sec:primDiv} we give criteria for when a complete linear series does not contain any primitive divisors (a primitive divisor is simply the Galois orbit of a primitive algebraic point).
 Let $C$ satisfy the hypotheses of either Theorem~\ref{thm:gonality} or Theorem~\ref{thm:relative}, and write $C^{(d)}$ for the $d$-th symmetric power of $C$.
 In Section~\ref{sec:decomp}, using a powerful theorem of Faltings, we show that $C^{(d)}(\Q)$ may be decomposed as a finite union of complete linear series.
-In Section~\ref{sec:CS} we recall the Castelnuovo--Severi inequality and use it give a criteria for when a complete linear system does not contain any primitive divisors (a primitive divisor is simply the Galois orbit of a primitive algebraic point).
-In Section~\ref{sec:proofs} we prove Theorems~\ref{thm:gonality} and~\ref{thm:relative} and their corollaries, making use of the results developed in Section~\ref{sec:decomp} and~\ref{sec:CS}.
-An obvious source of quadratic points on a hyperelliptic curve $C/\Q$ come from non-Weierstrass rational points on quadratic twists of $C$.
-In Section~\ref{sec:abc} we recall a theorem of Granville that shows, under the assumption of the $abc$-Conjecture, that most quadratic twists do not have non-Weierstrass rational points.
-A theorem of Abramovich and Harris allows us to control quadratic points not coming from twists.
-We combine these ingredients to give a proof of Theorem~\ref{thm:deg2}.
+In Section~\ref{sec:proofs} we prove Theorems~\ref{thm:gonality} and~\ref{thm:relative} and their corollaries, making use of the results developed in previous sections.
 In Section~\ref{sec:infprimitive} we recall the relationship between primitive extensions and primitive group actions, and we use this together with Hilbert's irreducibility theorem to give a proof of Theorem~\ref{thm:infprimitive}.
-Finally, in Section~\ref{sec:modular} we give consequences of Theorems~\ref{thm:gonality} and~\ref{thm:relative} (and their proofs) for the modular curves $X_1(N)$ and $X_0(N)$ for certain small $N$.
+Finally, in Sections~\ref{sec:modular1} and~\ref{sec:modular2} we give consequences of Theorems~\ref{thm:gonality} and~\ref{thm:relative} (and their proofs) for the modular curves $X_1(N)$ and $X_0(N)$ for certain small $N$.

-We are grateful to Samuel Le Fourn, David Loeffler and Filip Najman for helpful discussions.
+We are grateful to Nils Bruin, Victor Flynn, Samuel Le Fourn, David Loeffler, Filip Najman, Petar Orli\'{c}, Damiano Testa and Bianca Viray for helpful discussions, and to the referees for suggesting many improvements.